microsoft/moaw/workshops/more-dev-less-ops/workshop.md

 The Dev Center is the contol tower of the IT team to have an overview of all the Dev Boxes, Catalogs, Environments and Projects.
 It is the place where all the resources needed by the developers are defined.

-Click on the `Dev Centers` tab on the left and select the first one of the list.
+CLIck on the `Dev Centers` tab on the left and select the first one of the list.
 You will be redirected to the resource detail page.

 A Dev Center is composed of multiple resources:
 - Dev Box definitions